WHAT IS MATHEMATICS?

 WHO IS THE COURSE SUITABLE FOR?

-If you enjoy learning about mathematical concepts and new methods of problem solving and have a strong mathematical ability then A-level Mathematics is for you!
+If you enjoy learning about mathematical concepts and new methods of problem solving, and have a strong mathematical ability then A level mathematics is for you!
+Mathematics is for anyone who is keen to keep up their strong numeracy and algebra skills and is a good combination with any other subjects.

-Mathematics A-level supports almost all career pathways – from careers in medicine, engineering, data analysis within the security services, computer programming and business to name but a few.
-It is highly regarded by employers and is a sought-after qualification.
+Mathematics A level supports almost all career pathways – from careers in medicine, engineering, data analysis, economics, computer programming, sciences and business to name a few.
+It is highly regarded by employers and universities and is a sought-after qualification.

 WHAT WILL I STUDY?